The Digital Nomad Hangover

 There are no clean solutions.
 I could compromise – take shorter trips, date someone who travels, move somewhere with waves.
 But that's not really the problem.
 The problem is that ten years of training yourself to leave creates a mental architecture that doesn't just disappear.

 Maybe not a year-long motorcycle trip through Africa anymore, but a few months in Asia sounds reasonable, right?
 The issue is I do want family, kids, a home.
-But after spending ten years building a life optimized for freedom, using none of it feels like the ultimate waste.
+I love stability, and having a good community of friends brings me so much joy.
+But after spending ten years building a life optimized for freedom, the idea of not using it to it's full potential feels like a waste.

 I used to think this was a phase, something I'd grow out of.
 Now I'm starting to realize this might just be who I am – someone who needs both flexibility and routine.
 Freedom and grounding.